Kashomon/pyrite/Readme.md

         ./do_tests.sh

-or by running the python module nose....
+or by running the python module nose...

 To cleanup vim files and pyc files, run